Ronzoro/GR-strategy/README.md

-# A universal Knowledge Distillation enhancement strategy via Gene Recombination
+# Generating stronger student models via genetic recombination

 This paper contains  the compared approaches, such as classic KD, *Feature-Based Distillation* variants like FitNet, AT, VID,SemCKD and *Relation-Based Distillation* variants like RKD,IRG,SP, CC, PKT,HKD,CRD.This code only shows a portion of the methods used.
 In the file GR_weight, the optimal weights trained by our method for the "ResNet32x4 & ShuffleNetV1" combination are displayed.